GeorgeHany101/Stop_Watch/README.md

 This Embedded system implements periphiral programming such as interrupts, timers and I/O ports.
 It also applies Round Robin method to update the six digit seven-segment display seamlessly.
+The .zip file contains a Proteus simulatin for the project.